brcrista/Web-Development-Notes/html-css-book.md

 **Grouping** means putting related information close to each other.
 It helps people organize the information in their minds without really reading it.

-**Similarity** is other dimension of organization along with grouping.
+**Similarity** is another dimension of organization along with grouping.
 Related content or function should look similar.

 ### Nav bar
 * Keep the nav bar to 8 items, max.
 (Cf. *Code Complete*'s advice on variables in a scope.)